 Dark Chocolate Mocha Filling

 To combat the sweetness, I like to use a slightly bitter mocha filling.
-Melt the dark chocolate with 1 tsp coffee and 1 tsp of coffee liqueur and a little cream.
+Melt the dark chocolate with 1 teaspoon coffee and 1 teaspoon of coffee liqueur and a little cream.
 Once smooth, add to a piping bag with a round or star tip.
 Let it cool slightly, about 5 minutes.

 Same macaron but a slight raspberry difference